 On this page we’ll guide you through the admissions steps, including:

 - Requirements you must meet to be eligible for enrolling in courses toward the degree

-- Courses you must take before you apply for admission
+- Courses you must take in order to apply for admission

 - Materials you should have ready for when your application window opens